 The genetics industry provides data that life science companies need to make new products.
 Here’s a look at the largest genetics stocks.

-From diagnostics to drug development, the genetics industry provides information that biotechnology, pharmaceutical and medical device companies need to continue making innovative products, which create some of the largest genetics stocks.
+From diagnostics to drug development, the genetics industry provides information that biotechnology, pharmaceutical and medical device companies need to develop innovative products.
+The largest genetics stocks are responsible for these advances.

 That’s why we’re counting down some significant players in genetics and genomics — companies that splice and edit their days away, developing technologies and tests that are key for the life science sector.